 A study by Sowmya and Panchanatham (2012) was conducted on the association between organizational politics and turnover intention of employees in educational institutions of Chennai, India.
 One of the aims of this study was to analyse the impact of gender on the intention of turnover among the teachers in the educational institutions.
 A total of 272 faculty members from engineering colleges in Chennai participated in this study.
 The results revealed that perception of organisational politics positively correlated (0.634) with turnover Intention The researchers concluded that despite the fact that the faculty belongs to the teaching profession, they too are affected by the feelings of work place politics.
-Hence, quality teachers in the school will resort to withdrawal behaviours such as turnover, absenteeism, presenteeism and acquiescent silence because of their perception of favouritism), also increases his/her silence based on indifference (Whiteside & Barclay, 2013).
+Hence, quality teachers in the school will resort to withdrawal behaviours such as turnover, absenteeism, presenteeism and acquiescent silence because of their perception of favouritism.
+The injustice that the employee feels (discrimination/favouritism), also increases his/her silence based on indifference (Whiteside & Barclay, 2013).